Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 5. Walking and Cycling:

-each other.
+distance of each other.
 The narrow streets and heritage vibes make walking enjoyable.
-Bicycles are also available on
+Bicycles are also

-rent, which is a healthy and eco-friendly way to tour the scenic lakefronts and markets.
+available on rent, which is a healthy and eco-friendly way to tour the scenic lakefronts and

 In summary, Udaipur offers a wide range of transportation options for all budgets and travel styles.